Institute for US and Canadian Studies: ISKRAN after 1991

 ISKRAN remained one of the Russian think tanks after the collapse of the Soviet Union.
 It continued its studies of international political, economic, and military issues.
 ISKRAN retained its functions of political and economic consultations of major Russian government bodies.
-Currently the institute is headed by Sergey Rogov.
+Until 2015, the institute was headed by Sergey Rogov.Valery Garbuzov followed as director until 2023; Sergey Kislitsyn briefly until 2025; and, presently, Natalia Tsvetkova heads the think tank.
 The institute arranges conferences, workshops, and debates on major issues of international relations.

 In 2007, ISKRAN was included in a list of the world leading think-tanks.